-Mindfulness Reflection Worksheet: You will complete the Mindful Attention Awareness Scale (MAAS) self-assessment.
-After completing the MAAS Scale and identifyingyour score, you will answer four questions and complete an exercise where you focus on mindfulness for seven days and reflect on your experience.
+Mindfulness Reflection Worksheet: You will complete the Mindful Attention Awareness Scale (MAAS) selfassessment.
+After completing the MAAS Scale and identifying your score, you will answer four questions and complete an exercise where you focus on mindfulness for seven days.
+Take time to reflect on your experience.